covid-19-impact-lab/covid-19-impact-lab/docs/source/coding_guidelines.rst

 Essential
 ---------

-- Use git for version control and host your project on GitHub.
+- Use git for version control and host your project on our `GitHub page <https://github.com/covid-19-impact-lab>`_.
 This is the most important of all guidelines on this page.
 - Write a good README for your repository.
 The README should tell a new contributor:
     - What programs have to be installed to run your code
     - How to run your code